 Inch by inch they would clamber up your legs in search of a soft juicy spot wherein to make that unholy puncture of precisèment.
 But all the horror did not deter me for I loved taking these tiny monsters to school to scare the girls.
 It gave my friends a good laugh.
 No matter how scary they look, leeches are quite a harmless lot made infamous by their obscene food habits, but then they just suck a little bit of your blood and no one ever died of it.

-Also they are quite civil about their feeding, and I strongly advocate their polite table manners; as in they did not cause any pain to the individual while they were at it.
-The area got a little itchy the day after that was all.
-Considering the fact that these little rogues are only one thousandth of the size that we are I strongly believe one should reward their efforts of taking on such a mighty opponent by allowing them a little snack, although at one’s discomfort.
-I strongly believe they have earned it.
+Also they are quite civil about their feeding, and I strongly advocate their polite table manners; as in they do not cause any pain to the individual while they were at it.
+The area gets a little itchy the day after that is all.
+Considering the fact that these little rogues are only one thousandth of the size that we are, I strongly believe one should reward their efforts, taking on such a mighty opponent by allowing them a little snack.
+Although at one’s discomfort.
+Well earned! don’t you think?

-I did not see any logic in despising them out rightly simply because they fed on blood, after all God has made them that way and I refuse to snigger at somebody’s food just because it is raw and not served on a plate.
+I do not see any logic in despising them out-rightly simply because they feed on blood, after all God has made them that way and I refuse to snigger at somebody’s food just because it is raw and not served on a plate.